 Voices in One Room: Like Star Wars: The Clone Wars before it.
 Of course, there are exceptions since some of the voice actors like Lars Mikkelsen and Tom Baker are overseas (the main recording studio being in California), in which case they record their lines in another professional studio with Filoni directing on Skype and send it over to Lucasfilm HQ.

-Why Fandom Can't Have Nice Things: A multi-social media roleplaying group (that will remain nameless here) managed to get Freddie Prinze Jr. (and at least one other voice actor, possibly Vanessa Marshall) on their roleplay on Twitter back in Season 1.
+Why Fandom Can't Have Nice Things: A certain multi-social media roleplaying group managed to get Freddie Prinze Jr. (and at least one other voice actor, possibly Vanessa Marshall) on their roleplay on Twitter back in Season 1.
 Apparently, these voice actors eventually found out about the group's notoriously unkind attitude towards others, and thus released a statement about how the fanbase should be positive and kind to others.
 They have since ceased interaction with the group.

 Dave Filoni admitted that one condition Sarah Michelle Gellar had before joining the show was that Kanan, played by her husband Freddie Prinze, Jr., wouldn't be the one to kill her.
 Therefore, the Seventh Sister's death came at the hands of Maul.

 In a Collider Jedi Council podcast and a couple of other interviews with Freddie, the voice actors already know what will happen to their characters, only waiting for how their stories will be executed (as in, they don't know the exact events that will lead up to those milestones until they receive the episode scripts).
 In a First Order Transmission interview, he even reveals that he knew as early back in the recording of Season 1 that Kanan would become blind at some point, but didn't know who would inflict it.